BookOps-CAT/CBH-migration/README.md

 ## To-do
 + Analyze item record data for mapping to Sierra
-+ Create an item record crosswalk from Aleph to Sierra
-+ Investivate holdings records
 + remove finding aids records from the set after all manipulation is completed (load separately or consider refreshing metadata by a fresh export from ArchivesSpace); records can be identified by originally found 099 tag or Z30$B value "Archives - Manuscripts"
 + analyze subject headings thesauri used by CBH and add to approved vocabularies in Sierra
-+ create 099 based on item record (Z30) data
++ new Sierra load table always inserting bibs with robust item mapping (item note (2) and v - volume) and active command line
++ move data from $j $g to internal note (2) variable field

 ## Done
 + files preped in MarcEdit to enforce UTF-8 chr encoding
++ bibliographic data manipulations
++ linking related records
++ item data crosswalk (partial)

 ## References
 + [MARC21 Bibliographic Data](https://www.loc.gov/marc/bibliographic/)